Ma'alefa'ak: Film

 Ma'alefa'ak appears in Justice League: Doom, voiced by Carl Lumbly.
 This version is a member of Vandal Savage's Legion of Doom.

 Video games

 Ma'alefa'ak appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.

 Miscellaneous

-A White Martian variation of Ma'alefa'ak appears in Batman: The Brave and the Bold #18.
+Ma'alefa'ak appears in Batman: The Brave and the Bold #18.
+This version is a White Martian.